boosh/glove80-zmk-config/README.md

 3. Select the desired workflow run in the centre area of the page (based on date and time of the build you wish to use).
 You can also start a new build from this page by clicking the "Run workflow" button.
 4. After clicking the desired workflow run, you should be presented with a section at the bottom of the page called "Artifacts".
 This section contains the results of your build, in a file called "glove80.uf2"
 5. Download the glove80.uf2
-6. Flash the firmware by connecting via USB then:
+6. Flash the firmware by connecting via USB, turning off then back on while holding:
-  1. Pressing Magic + Esc for the left half
+  1. Pressing Magic + E for the left half
-  2. Pressing Magic + ‘ for the right half
+  2. Pressing PgDn + I for the right half
+7. Then drag the firmware onto each half in the Finder

 Your keyboard is now ready to use.